 Newman plays that rare bird – the honest cop.
 He’s from three generations of Irish cops named Murphy.
-He has dedicated eighteen years to the job, delivered seventeen babies on the beat, and learned to take the poor pay, low prestige and public contempt as part of the job.
+He has dedicated eighteen years to the job, delivered seventeen babies on the beat, has twice been busted down from the rank of sergeant, and learned to take the poor pay, low prestige and public contempt as part of the job.

 But he also has compassion for the poverty-stricken inhabitants of this sewer who are tired of being victims of their own environment.

 When he sees a fellow cop throw an innocent Puerto Rican kid to his death from the top of a building, he has to wrestle with his own conscience.
 Should he turn stool pigeon and stop the police brutality and corruption on the force, or let it pass the way the other cops do?

 Then his own girlfriend, a young Puerto Rican nurse at the local hospital (Rachel Ticotin), dies of a heroin overdose, and he finally cracks.
 For the first time, he must face his own moral ethics and his own value as a human being.

 The rest of this galvanising movie shows what happens when Murphy decides to fight injustice his own way, turn his back on the precinct, and clean up Fort Apache.

 But once a cop, always a cop, and there’s a surprise ending that will leave everybody cheering.